 Figaro pours the brandy into one of the crystal goblets, drinks it, then sets the glass carefully down.
 Slowly he nudges it off of the table to smash on the floor.

-Marceline and Dr. Bartolo enter.
+He panics and quickly tries to pick up the pieces as Marceline enters trailed at a distance by Dr. Bartolo.